martian-warlord/p2/README.md

 Screencast TDB

 ## Details for teaching team
 I played around with loops, if conditionals, arrays, strings, and randomization functions.
+This implementation focuses more on memorability than entropy.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/